Last updated: October 04, 2024

 • Cash out refinancing allows homeowners to receive cash by refinancing their existing mortgage for more than they owe.

-• To qualify for a cash out refinance to buy a second home, lenders assess factors such as equity, credit score, debt-to-income (DTI) ratio, and loan-to-value (LTV) ratio to determine how much money you're eligible to receive.
+• To qualify for a cash out refinance to buy a second home, lenders assess factors such as equity, credit score, debt-to-income (DTI) ratio, and loan-to-value (LTV) ratio.

-• Alternatives to a cash out refinance include a home equity line of credit (HELOC), conventional refinancing, and home equity loan.
+• Alternatives to a cash out refinance may include a home equity line of credit (HELOC), home equity loan, and conventional rate-and-term refinance.

 How does a cash out refinance work?

 A cash out refinance lets you refinance your home for more than you owe.
-The difference between the new loan amount and your current mortgage is paid to you in cash, which you can use for any purpose, such as home improvements, debt consolidation, paying for education, or investing in property.
+Typically, a lender will pay you majority of the difference between the new loan amount and your current mortgage, which you can use for home improvements, debt consolidation, education, a new property, or anything you like.

-To qualify, you must have built up a certain amount of equity for a cash out refinance, though specific requirements and limits vary by lender and may be impacted by state or local regulations.
+You must have built up a certain amount of equity for a cash out refinance.
+Specific requirements and limits vary by lender and state or local regulations.

 How does buying a second home with a cash out refinance work?

 One of the exciting prospects of a cash out refinance is that you can use your equity to buy another home while retaining ownership of your first home.
-The lender assesses whether you're eligible, and if your application is successful, you can use the funds from your cash out refinance to buy an investment property.
+A lender will assess whether you're eligible, and if your application is successful, you can use the funds from your cash out refinance to buy an investment property.

 How much money can you get with a cash out refinance?

 • Income.
-Lenders require consistent income to qualify for a cash out refinance.
-Specific income requirements depend on each individual situation.
+You need consistent income to qualify for a cash out refinance.
+Specific income requirements depend on your unique situation.

 • Credit score.
-Most lenders often require a minimum credit score.
-Having a higher credit score may help you qualify for better rates and how much cash you could get with a refinance.
+Most lenders have a minimum credit score requirement.
+A higher credit score may help you qualify for better rates and how much cash you could get with a refinance.

-• Debt-to-income (DTI) ratio.
+• Debt-to-income (DTI).
 Your DTI ratio measures your monthly debt payments (such as credit card bills, car payments, and mortgage payments) against your monthly income.
-Lenders typically prefer a DTI ratio lower than 43%, although some may accept higher ratios.
+Lenders typically prefer a DTI lower than 43%, although some may accept higher ratios.

-• Loan-to-value (LVT) ratio.
+• Loan-to-value (LVT).
 Your LTV ratio is your current mortgage balance divided by the appraised value of your home.
 For example, if you have a loan balance of $200,000 and your home is appraised at $400,000, your LTV ratio would be 50%.

 Keep in mind that specific requirements for a cash out refinance, including some not listed here, vary from lender to lender.
-Compare lender requirements before applying for a cash out refinance.
+Compare lender criteria before applying for a cash out refinance.

 Considering a cash out refinance?
 Discover® Home Loans offers low fixed rates on mortgage refinancing up to 90% LTV with $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs due at closing.